Dismissed for homophobic comments

 A NSW Ambulance employee who was dismissed for making homophobic comments has failed to have his dismissal overturned.
 In June, the NSW Industrial Relations Commission (IRC) ruled that the employee had breached his employer’s Code of Conduct for using a variety of highly offensive terms to describe his colleagues.
-Tribunal backs dismissal for “rainbow boy” remarks and the consequences are important reading.
+Tribunal backs dismissal for “rainbow boy” remarks and the consequences need to be examined and lessons for all workplaces.
+When do comments cross the line as to what’s acceptable and not acceptable in the workplace?
+What’s may not be offensive may still be against company policies and values.
+If you deliberately go out to offend a co workers then nobody can defend you against a dismissal.

 Tribunal backs dismissal